nkihrk/CANVAS-EVE/README.md

 # <p align="middle"><font color="#c1125b">C</font>ANVAS EVE</p>

-<p align="middle">CANVAS EVE is a daily-use canvas which will be helpful in various ways :
+<p align="middle">CANVAS EVE is a daily-use canvas which will be helpful in various ways ;
-<br>references, memos, image previews, etc.
+<br>Use it as references, memos, image-preview, etc.
 <br><a href="https://nkihrk.github.io/CANVAS-EVE/"><b>DEMO</b></a>
 </p>

 ![CANVAS EVE](assets/img/readme/chrome_2019-11-24_20-13-10.png)

-> Heads Up : This project is currently under development.
+> Heads up : This project is currently under development.
 It won`t be stable for now.

 <br>